Sally-Ng/Java-Raffle_Winners/README.md

 ## Raffle Winners
 Language: Java </br>
-Write a class to select random winners from a range of possible winning raffle ticket numbers.
+Wrote a class to select random winners from a range of possible winning raffle ticket numbers.

 </br>
 <p align="left">